 When your first product is one of the most innovative and straight-up coolest gadgets on the market, what do you do for an encore?
 That’s the problem Looft faced after the launch of the Looftlighter — now called the Looft Lighter I. How does the new Looft on the block measure up?
 We’ve got the answer below.

-Here’s our hands-on review of the new Looft Lighter X, the follow-up to the original Looftlighter, including pros, cons, full specs, and if we’re happy to recommend it.
+How does the new Looft on the block measure up?
+We’ve got the answer below in our hands-on Looftlighter X review, including pros, cons, full specs, and if we’re happy to recommend it.

 Let’s light this candle!